Pranab-JD/LeXInt/C++/Readme.md

 2. To compute the **exact** solution of a homogenous linear problem, choose `real_Leja_exp`, whilst for non-homogenous problems, choose `real_Leja_phi_nl`.

 3. For homogenous or non-honogenous linear problems, one may choose to go up to 10,000 Leja points.
-However, one should be careful that the coefficients of the polynomial does not dip below the machine precision,, i.e. $10^{-13} - 10^{-16}$ for most CPUs.
+However, one should be careful that the coefficients of the polynomial does not dip below the machine precision, i.e. $10^{-13} - 10^{-16}$ for most CPUs.

 4. For nonlinear problems, at most 100 - 150 Leja points should suffice.